Skip to content

 Quality teams needed answers from CAPA, CAPA-Task and Deviation data but depended on analysts to write SQL and build reports.
 They also wanted to prioritize open items by real precedent, not generic aggregate benchmarks that ignore how similar cases actually resolved.

-Horizon is a text-to-SQL quality dashboard built on the querychat package and Databricks GPT-5.
-Quality staff query CAPAs, CAPA Tasks and Deviations in plain English — no analyst in the loop.
+Horizon was a text-to-SQL quality dashboard built on the querychat package and Databricks GPT-5.
+Quality staff queried CAPAs, CAPA Tasks and Deviations in plain English, with no analyst in the loop.

 Historical Similarity Prioritization

-The standout feature: the Prioritize button uses LLM tool calling to find semantically similar closed CAPAs, pull each match's actual closure time and task breakdown, and rank open items grounded in that real history rather than aggregate benchmarks.
-On-demand tool calling keeps prompts at ~500 tokens versus 8–12K for a monolithic prompt that front-loads everything.
+The standout feature: the Prioritize button used LLM tool calling to find semantically similar closed CAPAs, pull each match's actual closure time and task breakdown, and rank open items against that real history rather than an aggregate benchmark.
+Calling tools on demand kept prompts at ~500 tokens versus 8–12K for a monolithic prompt that front-loads everything.

 • 9-color calendar — 3 record types × 3 urgency levels — with a glowing 'Overdue' KPI card

-• Conversational AI advisor with quick actions: Full Analysis, Risk Report, Bottlenecks, By Department, Prioritize
+• Conversational advisor with quick actions: Full Analysis, Risk Report, Bottlenecks, By Department, Prioritize

 • Conversation memory across 10 turns